apparena/docs/docs/api/040-structure.rst

 .. image:: images/App_Customization.jpg
     :alt: Image 1

 As seen in image 1, all versions point to their root project.
-Templates however can point to a project version as well as to a another template.
+Templates can point to a project version as well as to a another template.
 The difference is determined by the parentId: If the parentId points to itself, or in other words, if the parentId equals the templateId, the template points to the project version declared in it.
 In the case that templateId and parentId differ, the template points to its parent template.

 Templates may only contain settings that are already present in the project version.
 They are therefore only capable of overwriting existing settings and do not create configurations on their own.
-Besides other crucial information, the app itself holds a set of configurations as well, making it a mixture between a template and additional customization options.
-The app is mostly the customers domain where he can give the application his final personal touch.
+The same rules apply for the app component.
+While templates can be used for multiple apps, the configuration of the app applies only for itself.
+This is why the app is mostly the customers domain where he can give the application his final personal touch.

 Projects, templates and app settings are hierarchically structured.
 This means that settings in the app overwrite occurrences of the same setting from templates and the project.
-Likewise template settings overwrite those of the parent template and project.
-Image 2 shows this behaviour.
+Likewise, template settings overwrite those of the parent template and project.
+Image 2 visualizes this behaviour.

 .. image:: images/AppTemplateProjectRelation.jpg
     :alt: Image 2